timothymcmackin/tezos-hackathon-jump-start/README.md

 ### Smart contract languages

-You can write Tezos smart contracts in any of these languages:
+You can write Tezos smart contracts in these languages:

 - SmartPy, which has a syntax similar to Python
 - LIGO, which has versions with syntaxes similar to JavaScript/TypeScript and OCaml
-- Archetype, which is a high-level language developed specifically for Tezos

 Each of these languages are eventually compiled to Michelson, the base language for Tezos smart contracts.
 Michelson is a stack-based language and is hard to read, so most people use one of the high-level languages instead.